 VHS Advisory Board

-Cooper C. Collins is the Former CEO of Pernix Therapeutic Holdings, Inc. a specialty pharmaceutical company focused on the pediatric sector.
+Cooper C. Collins is the Founder and Managing Partner of MagnaSci Ventures, which is a life science focused venture capital fund.
+He was the Former CEO of Pernix Therapeutic Holdings, Inc. a specialty pharmaceutical company focused on the pediatric sector.
 During his six year career with Pernix, Mr. Collins has worked in every capacity from sales representative to the executive level.
 Mr. Collins has been responsible for acquiring products and assets, attracting investors and increasing the overall efficiency of the organization.
 As a sales representative, he improved territory sales by over 300% in the first year and quickly moved into management.
 While serving as President, Mr. Collins has contributed to the Company’s overall profit increasing over 100% from the year ended December 31, 2007 to the year ended December 31, 2008.
 Prior to joining Pernix, Mr. Collins was employed by the NFL franchise The New Orleans Saints in their media relations department for three years.
 He also developed and sold a small internet company while earning a B.A. and a M.B.A. on a football scholarship from Nicholls State University.

 Dr. Edison Miyawaki, Assistant Professor, Neurology